followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onExporting.md

 <!--typeFunctionParamName1_field4-->fileName<!--/typeFunctionParamName1_field4-->
 <!--typeFunctionParamType1_field4-->String<!--/typeFunctionParamType1_field4-->
 <!--typeFunctionParamDescription1_field4-->
-The name of the file to which grid data is about to be exported.
+The name of the file where grid data is about to be exported.
 <!--/typeFunctionParamDescription1_field4-->
 <!--typeFunctionParamName1_field5-->cancel<!--/typeFunctionParamName1_field5-->
 <!--typeFunctionParamType1_field5-->Boolean<!--/typeFunctionParamType1_field5-->
 <!--typeFunctionParamDescription1_field5-->
-Allows you to cancel exporting.
+Allows you to cancel exporting data.
 <!--/typeFunctionParamDescription1_field5-->